 3123.
-Conversation.
+Composition and Conversation.

-Training in diction and conversation for students wishing to acquire fluency in the spoken language.
+Training in the art of composition and in diction and conversation for students wishing to acquire fluency in the spoken language.
 Prerequisite: FREN 2043 or equivalent or consent of instructor.
-On Demand.
+[CAC-W] On Demand.

 3133.
-Advanced Grammar and Composition.
+Advanced Grammar.

-Designed to give advanced training in grammar and composition.
+Designed to give training in elements of advanced grammar.
 Prerequisite: FREN 2043 or equivalent or consent of instructor.
-[CAC-W] Spring odd-numbered years.
+Fall of odd-numbered years.